grobian/carbon-c-relay/carbon-c-relay.md

 something like `carbon.relays.\_2` for certain scenarios, to always use the lowercased short hostname, which following the expression doesn't contain a dot.
-By default, the metrics are submitted every 60 seconds, this can be changed using the `submit every <interval> seconds` clause.
-To obtain a more compatible set of values to carbon-cache.py, use the `reset counters after interval` clause to make values non-cumulative, that is, they will report the change compared to the previous value.
+By default, the metrics are submitted every 60 seconds, this can be changed using the `submit every <interval> seconds` clause To obtain a more compatible set of values to carbon-cache.py, use the `reset counters after interval` clause to make values non-cumulative, that is, they will report the change compared to the previous value.